I work from home.

 Jennifer’s new “office” for the week

-And, of course, my friends at Holiday Inn Club Vacations® pride themselves on offering up roomy, home-like villa accommodations across 29 resort destinations.
+And, of course, my friends at Holiday Inn Club Vacations® pride themselves on offering up roomy, home-like villa accommodations across 28 resort destinations.
 Full kitchens.
 In-villa laundry.
 Multiple bedrooms, dining areas and living room spaces so you can really set up shop in your “office” in a separate, quiet spot while the rest of your family enjoys watching TV or playing a board game while you work.
 Or maybe the kids are taking a “schoolcation” of their own?

 Fun amenities, pools and interesting locations to check out when your work is done and it’s time to play?
 Definitely check them out during your planning process, too.